expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 Lesson Learned: “What you eat is important in your healing.
 Be open to different ways of thinking about what a healthy diet is”

 What about using herbs and supplements?
 I read about and tried a few.
 One was dandelion root.
-I had someone's story about how they dug up fresh dandelions, dried the root, pounded into powder and mixed it with orange juice to drink.
+I had read someone's story about how they dug up fresh dandelions, dried the root, pounded into powder and mixed it with orange juice to drink and this cured their cancer.
 What the heck, I would try that.
 The problem was, we lived in Tampa, Florida.
 Did you know that there aren't dandelions in Florida?
-Up north where I grew up they were everywhere and you spent a lot of time getting rid of them, but in Florida, when I wanted them, they were nowhere to be found!
+Up north where I grew up they were everywhere and you spent a lot of time and money getting rid of them, but in Florida, when I wanted them, they were nowhere to be found!

 We went to an organic herbal farmer's market and asked around.
 One guy said that about 30 minutes north they had laid down some sod in a park and he had seen dandelions.
 Ah ha!
 So we grabbed a trowel and a bag and off we went.
 We tried to be stealthy as we dug up the dandelions in the park but we inevitetably left large holes.
 Then we saw the park rangers coming, apparently because they had heard about someone digging up the sod.
 But we managed to escape with our bounty and after a few days of drying, I was eating dandelion root powder.